smayya337/uva-os-world3/docs/quests-lab3.md

 STEPS

 - Understand the kernel virtual memory layout.
+(DONE)

 - Revise the linker script (linker-rpi3qemu.ld) so that the kernel symbols start from the virtual address.
+(DONE)

 - Understand boot.S and how it uses the two functions `create_kern_pgtables` and `create_kern_idmap`, implemented in vm.c
 Complete the latter two functions, as well as the few functions they invoke.